ibm-cloud-docs/vpc/backup_service_vpc_about.md

 When you request a backup snapshot of a consistency group, the system ensures that all write operations are complete before it takes the snapshots.
 Then, the system generates snapshots of all the selected Block Storage volumes that are attached to the virtual server instance at the same time.
 Depending on the number and size of the attached volumes, plus the amount of data that is to be captured, you might observe a slight IO pause.
 This IO pause can range from a few milliseconds up to 4 seconds.
 It is recommended to run your automated backup-policy during off-peak hours to minimize any impact on performance.

-An individual volume is backed up when a user-provided [tag](#backup-service-about-tags) that is associated with a {{site.data.keyword.block_storage_is_short}} volume match the tags for target resources in a backup policy.
-The volume must have at least one of the backup policy’s tags for the target resources.
-When the scheduled backup is triggered by a backup plan, all volumes with matching tags are backed up.
-You can [view the status of the backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs) in the UI, from the CLI, or the API.
+An individual volume is backed up when a user-provided [tag](#backup-service-about-tags) that is associated with a volume matches the tags for target resources in a backup policy.
+When the scheduled backup is triggered by a backup plan, all resources with matching tags are backed up.
+You can [view the status of the backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs) in the console, from the CLI, or the API.

 When you choose to back up all the Block Storage volumes that are attached to a virtual server instance, the user-provided tag is associated with the virtual server instance.